ahranyu/100_My_Project/5_Education_Income/README.md

 - Not only Bachelor's degree or higher group has most population in $75k+, but also less distribution in $0 income range.

-# What I learnd
+# What I learned
 Performing this project taught me more knowledge of python libraries and how to visualize effectively.

 - Python : Utilizing libraries such as Pandas, Seaborn and Matplotlib for major data manipulation and       visualization.
 I tried several new functions and methods to conduct better visualization.

 - Data Cleaning : I started with Excel for initial data inspection and cleanup, I found that excel is very efficient to identify missing or invalid values.

-- Data Exploration Strategy : This is my first project with real-world data and I learned the omportance of planning which variables and relationships to explore.
+- Data Exploration Strategy : This is my first project with real-world data and I learned the importance of planning which variables and relationships to explore.

 # Insights